 Bleh.
 If only I knew.

 Anyway.
-Yesterday I mapped out broad strokes for each chapter of The Forest King, and today I’m going to begin the second draft of Chapter One.
+Yesterday I mapped out broad strokes for each chapter and today I’m going to begin the second draft of Chapter One.
 I’ve got my original draft to help me, but I doubt I’ll keep much.
 Maybe the odd line of description or a piece of snazzy dialogue.
 I’m aiming for longer chapters, closer to 6000 words than my usual 2000, so I’m giving myself until the weekend to get down a rough draft of Chapter One.
 For whatever reason, longer chapters feel right for this story.

 My BIGGEST problem is this: I want writing to be simple.
 I’m not dumb enough to want it to be easy, but I want the process to be reliable and predictable.
 I want to write 1000 words a day and 100 days later have a first draft.
 I want to follow a nice editing to-do list that will lead me to a clean second draft.
 I want to make an outline and then write to that outline.
 Or I want to write into the dark, and have all the pieces magically fall into place.
 I want to write by hand and edit when I’m typing up.
 I want to brainstorm via dictation in the morning and then happily get words down in the afternoon.
 I want to find my process, my way of doing things.
 I want to find the perfect schedule, the perfect day.
 I want habit and routine and for everything to move along at a steady beat.

 Except, I also don’t want that.
 I’m rebellious by nature.
 And stories are too.
 They refuse to act alike.
 They refuse to act consistently across their lifespans.
 They’re difficult, unpredictable contrarians.
 Just like my stupid brain.

 So that’s my problem.
 I want control when creation is uncontrollable.
 I want routine and order when a deeper part of me prefers disorder and chaos.